For 250 years, Boston Harbor has been a stage for transformation—shaping the course of history, democracy, and innovation.

 Boston Lighthouse Cruises and the 250th Anniversary of Siege of Boston

-Join this weekly tour to learn more about Boston Harbor’s role in the the Revolutionary War and the Siege of Boston.
+Join this weekly tour to learn more about Boston Harbor’s role in the Revolutionary War and the Siege of Boston.

 REVOLUTIONARY HARBOR LECTURE SERIES